katwik/spr-game/README.md

 ## Color and fonts

-The font used is Caveat cursive.
+The colors used are  The font used is Caveat cursive.

 ## The Structure